 Pick-up and Shipping Options

-We are currently offering pick-up at our Preston Crossing location.
-Your order will take 2-3 business days to process once it has been placed, and then you will receive an email with your receipt followed by a phone call instructing you how to retrieve your order at our curbside pick-up.
+We are currently offering pick-up at all of our retail locations.
+Your order will take 2-3 business days to process once it has been placed, and then you will receive an email with your receipt followed by a second email which will let you know that your order is ready for pick-up.

 For international orders, please contact us at email@example.com and we will provide a quote for shipping.